CBEP-SoCB-Details/Presumpscot_WQ/Analysis/E.coli_Analysis.md

 <img src="E.coli_Analysis_files/figure-gfm/unnamed-chunk-42-1.png" style="display: block; margin: auto;" />

 ``` r
 ggsave('figures/geom_means_by_site.pdf',
        device = cairo_pdf, width = 7, height = 5)
 ```

-What that shows is the assumptions of pooled variances for calculating error bars is not wildly unreasonable.
+What that shows is the assumption of pooled variances for calculating error bars is not wildly unreasonable.
 While a few sites are more variable, variation at all sites are within a factor of one and one half to two or so.
 There is no indication that (on the log scale) sites with